splendo/kaluga/permissions/README.md

     * Location

 ### Usage
-`Permissions` class is used to provide platform specific builder. `Permissions` instance provides a set of methods `get[Deveice-feature-name]Manager()`, which returns instance of `PermissionManager`. `PermissionManager` implementation provides set of methods:
+`Permissions` class is used to provide platform specific builder.
+`Permissions` instance provides a set of methods `get[Deveice-feature-name]Manager()`, which returns instance of `PermissionManager`. `PermissionManager` implementation provides set of methods:

- - `suspend fun checkSupport(): Support` - returns `Support` object which specifies if this feature is supported by device
+ - `fun checkSupport(): Support` - returns `Support` object which specifies if this feature is supported by device
- - `suspend fun checkPermit(): Permit` - returns `Permit` object which specifies if user allows/denies access to this device feature
+ - `fun checkPermit(): Permit` - returns `Permit` object which specifies if user allows/denies access to this device feature
- - `suspend fun openSettings()` - call this to open device settings to allow user to change feature settings
+ - `fun openSettings()` - call this to open device settings to allow user to change feature settings

 #### TODO:
  - finish tests for ios bluetooth